-The Canadian Chopin Society (CCS) is a not-for profit organization based in Mississauga, Ontario, dedicated to celebrating the legacy of Fryderyk Chopin and promoting his music, while nurturing the development of young artists.
+The Canadian Chopin Society (CCS) is a registered charitable organization based in Mississauga, Ontario, dedicated to celebrating the legacy of Fryderyk Chopin and promoting his music, while nurturing the development of young artists.

 The CCS began as a committee under the auspices of the Maximilian Kolbe Foundation at the John Paul II Polish Cultural Centre in Mississauga.
 The Chopin Committee organized the First, Second and Third Canadian Chopin Piano Competitions (in 1999, 2004 and 2010 respectively).
 Prizes in all three competitions included the top winners’ travel to participate in the International F. Chopin Piano Competition.